Disaster Services Emergency Services for Fire Damage

 The American Red Cross provides immediate assistance for food, clothing, or housing, such as overnight shelter and temporary hoteling for you and your family.
 If you or someone you know has recently experienced a disaster, call (866) 272-2237.

-• Non-rent-controlled units with a one-time payment to cover move-in cost to a new unit.
+• Non-rent-controlled units with a one-time payment to cover the move-in cost to a new unit.
 The program makes the payment directly to the landlord of the new unit.

 • Rent-controlled units with a monthly rent subsidy.
 The subsidy pays the difference between the rent at the tenant’s permanent residence and a comparable unit leased at the current market rate.
 The subsidy can last for up to two years, or until the permanent address is ready to reoccupy if sooner.
 Rent-controlled tenants have the right to return after repairs are completed.

-To qualify for the program, you must have:
+To qualify for the Program, you must have:

 • Been displaced by a fire in San Francisco within the past three months